Classes (In-Person & Online)

 This course will introduce the basic theory and develop the foundational practices of Kum Nye Relaxation, as presented by Tarthang Tulku in the text Kum Nye Tibetan Yoga.
 The practice of Kum Nye includes stillness and movement, breath, and self-massage.

-Each term, through Late Spring of 2025, will highlight a different area of practice.
-This term will place a special focus on practices in the section Balancing and Integrating Body, Mind, and Senses.
+This term will place a special focus on practices in the final section of our text, Stimulating and Transforming Energies.
 We will sample practices from all three stages of this part of the book.

 This course is appropriate for those new to Kum Nye Relaxation, as well as those wishing to continue to deepen their understanding and embodiment of Kum Nye.